guettli/why-i-like-django-and-sap/README.md

 SAP (se80) has a built in version control.
 It works for most cases.
 But I prefer git: it has more features and I find more usefull docs via my favorite search engine.

-## I like current web solution: libraries for clients are often 100% open source.
+## I like current web solutions: libraries for clients are 100% open source.

 In most cases the libraries for accessing services are mostly 100% open source.
 For example the libraries to access amazon services are 100% open source.